Foxtel Now review: Price, packages and content compared

 What is Foxtel Now?

 Foxtel Now is a subscription-based video-on-demand service from Aussie media giant Foxtel.
-Launched in 2013 under the name Foxtel Play, Foxtel’s streaming app has chopped and changed over the years with significant pricing overhauls and slight UI improvements but throughout it all, one thing has remained true: whatever you call it, Foxtel Now, Foxtel Play, Foxtel App or Foxtel Go, the streaming app alternative to the cable provider’s exorbitant plans has always been a bit of a buffer-happy contender in Australia’s streaming service showdown.
+Launched in 2013 under the name Foxtel Play, Foxtel’s streaming app has chopped and changed over the years with significant pricing overhauls and slight UI improvements but throughout it all, one thing has remained true: whatever you call it, Foxtel Now, Foxtel Play, Foxtel App or Foxtel Go, the streaming app alternative to the pay TV provider’s exorbitant packages has always been a bit of a buffer-happy contender in Australia’s streaming service showdown.

 Foxtel Now packages